-This quickstart guide describes how to create and run your first Flutter app on iOS or Android.
+This page describes how to create and run your first Flutter app.

 - Creating your first Flutter app